-Amy is originally from Florida in the United States and has been teaching abroad for the past 10 years.
-This will be her third school in China, having previously taught in Hangzhou and Wuxi as well as teaching in Kazakhstan.
+Amy is originally from Florida in the United States and has been teaching abroad for the past 11 years.
+This is her third school in China, having previously taught in Hangzhou and Wuxi as well as teaching in Kazakhstan.

 Amy has a bachelor’s degree in elementary education and a master’s in reading education.
 She is passionate about teaching students how to read and write as well as developing their comprehension and fluency.
 She is constantly reading about the new science and research coming out to better understand and reach her students in all subject areas.

 When not researching, Amy enjoys cooking, baking, and traveling.
 You can often find her singing Disney songs, choreographing dances or helping put on theatre productions.
 As passionate as she is about reading, Amy also loves musical theatre and believes the fine arts are important to education.
-Amy is very excited to join the BCIS community and share her love of literacy and theatre.
+Amy is enjoying working in the BCIS community and sharing her love of literacy and theatre.

 Weiwei is from Hebei, China.
 She holds a Master Degree in Teaching Chinese to the Speakers of Other Languages from Ren Min University of China.
 She also holds a teacher certificate in Elementary Education.
 Weiwei has been working at BCIS since the school was founded in 2005.

 Weiwei enjoys working in an international school because she can interact with people from all around the world.
 During her time at BCIS, she has taught students from different cultures and nationalities, and she has developed a variety of strategies to meet their learning needs.
 Weiwei has also received a lot of professional training.
 She is an enthusiastic communicator and inquirer.
 Her educational belief is to cultivate people with good moral character and promote the all-round development of students’ quality.